Kit car insurance

 The official description of a kit-built vehicle is 'one where all the parts are supplied new by the manufacturer'.

 However, there are kit cars you make yourself, from donor vehicles and spare parts sourced elsewhere.
-To legally drive a kit car, it must first pass an Individual Vehicle Approval (IVA), which costs around £199.
+To legally drive a kit car, it must first pass an Individual Vehicle Approval (IVA).
 This IVA test is carried out at approved sites by the Driver and Vehicle Standards Agency.

 Once passed, your kit car will need to be registered, taxed and insured, and then you're ready to drive your creation.